omnilord/iot_splmeter/README.md

 Learning how to work with electronics to create peace of mind: priceless

 1. The Arduino UNO R3 kit is a a great starting place to pick up electronics since it comes with a bunch of the essentials for prototyping various circuits.
-First, it comes with the all-important Arduino Microcontroller (MCP) board that is the the centerpiece.
+First, it comes with the all-important Arduino Microcontroller (MCP) board that is the centerpiece.
 This beautiful palm-sized device is the hub upon which all circuits spin.
 You upload your programs to this device, you plug in your components to this device, it's everything.
 Second, if the Arduino is the hub, then the breadboard is the wheel.
 The breadboard is how everything beyond super basic components gets wired together (as we'll see with the LED display later).

 2. The Piezoelectric vibration sensor is the fundamental peripheral for a home made SPL meter as it is the workhorse that will be capture the vibrations we intend to measure.
 These super light-weight, seemingly flimsy pieces of metal-bonded-to-ceramic are absolutely amazing when you dig into the physics behind what makes them work.
 The long story short is they convert changes in pressure into voltage; sometimes significantly high levels of voltage, up to 50V(!!!), so mind that you use resistors properly to protect your 10 fold less--only 5V for the Arduino UNO--circuits).